Frequently Asked Questions

 A Veteran generally can still work when receiving VA disability.
-However, typically, to receive individual unemployability rating or a 100 percent scheduler rating for certain disabilities, a Veteran cannot work full time or make over a certain amount of money per year.
+However, typically, to receive individual unemployability rating or a 100 percent schedular rating for certain disabilities, a Veteran cannot work full time or make over a certain amount of money per year.
 That amount is generally anything above the poverty line.

 Veterans’ benefits are excluded from federal taxable income.
 The following amounts paid to Veterans or their families are not taxable: